 Special terms and conditions that modify this Agreement are as follows:

-« »
+None

 ARTICLE 13 SCOPE OF THE AGREEMENT

 § 13.1 This Agreement represents the entire and integrated agreement between the Owner and the Architect and supersedes all prior negotiations, representations or agreements, either written or oral.
 This Agreement may be amended only by written instrument signed by both Owner and Architect.